jabirsubaktagin16/drohnenkomponenten-client/README.md

 - [x] Home page has Header, Banner, Tools/Parts, Business Summary, Reviews, and Footer.
 - [x] Six products in the tools/parts section.
 - [x] Two different sections in the home
+- [x] Purchase Page is Protected
 - [x] Email/Password and Social Login
+- [x] Normal User Dashboard
+- [x] Admin Dashboard
+- [x] My Orders for each User
+- [x] User Can Add Review
+- [x] Both Normal User and Admin can see their profile
+- [x] Admin can make an user admin
+- [x] Admin can add and manage products
 - [x] Question Answer
 - [x] 404 Page Implemented
 - [x] Used MongoDB for storing or loading data